-Jasminum Nudiflorum [JAZ-mih-num, noo-dee-FLOR-um] is a deciduous, slender shrub native to Northern China.
+Jasminum Nudiflorum is a slender, deciduous shrub native to Northern China.
+Winter jasmine its common name belongs to the family Oleaceae (olive family).

-However, it has been naturalized and widely cultivated in France and some parts of the United States.
+Nudiflorum is also known as Jasminum sieboldianum.
+It has been widely grown in France and some areas of the United States.

 Winter Jasmine Care